harness/developer-hub/docs/chaos-engineering/technical-reference/resilience-probes/introduction.md

 ## What is a resilience probe?

 Resilience probes are health-checkers, that is, they monitor your application's health before, during and after a chaos experiment.
-Depending on the type of probe, it can run Kubernetes commands, send HTTP requests, execute Prometheus queries, and so on.
+Depending on the type of probe, probes can:
+* Run cmd commands for innumerable validations,
+* Run Kubernetes commands, send HTTP requests, check for a label or field selector missing and assert if the resource is absent or not,
+* Execute PromQL queries, perform conditional valdation on QPS or probe success percentages,
+* Validate your error budget (SLO probe),
+* Connect with the APM tool and assert metrics (Datadog probe).

+Depending on your requirement, probes can do a lot more than what is discussed earlier.

 ## Why is it important?

-It is a tedious task to predict or test exhaustively for how and when failures will occur in a production environment.
-Resilience probes will help simulate various failures, thereby testing how your application would behave under different conditions.
-This way, even if there is an unexpected failure, the application is available and responds seamlessly to user requests, thereby improving the resilience of the application.

-This feature creates a global instance of probes, that is, a shared entity that can be used across multiple faults.
-This feature also brings reusability since you create the validation instance first and use it across different experiments. avoids repeated creation of same faults for similar requirements.
+* Probes create a global instance of probes, that is, a shared entity that can be used across multiple faults.
+* It also brings reusability since you create the validation instance first and use it across different experiments.
+* It avoids repeated creation of same probes for similar requirements.

 This is also in accordance with how chaos engineering pans out:
-1. Plan the hypothesis
+1. Plan the hypothesis.
-2. Measure the validation criteria to check against the SLA
+2. Measure the validation criteria to check against the SLA.

 ## Types of resilience probes